-You can download Note Kits from your favorite Lines, and create your own Kits from our Sources.
+You can download Instruments from your favorite Lines, and create your own Kits from our Sources.

 Sources are sampled instruments.
 These are sounds that we have recorded and mapped to the keys within Arcade.
 We take an instrument and record every single note of that instrument, then map each note to the corresponding key within Arcade, allowing you to play that instrument with your keyboard.